 We believe this is great for any level of English learner to develop native-sounding language skills in a natural and fun way.
 You’ll also absorb lots of English-language media and culture.

-FluentU is free to try for two weeks.
+FluentU is free to try.
 The videos are organized by format (commercials, news, video blogs, etc.), topic and level (beginner to advanced).
 Plus, FluentU will suggest new videos based on what you’ve already learned.

 Our consensus: Well, seeing as this is our app, of course we’re going to recommend it.
 FluentU is designed for anyone who wants an authentic, natural and entertaining English learning experience that improves a wide range of language skills.

 Just about everybody and their mother has heard of Duolingo and it certainly makes sense why.
 This handy app has been revolutionary in making language learning a casual, easy thing that you can do in your free time.

 We’ve all heard the excuse “I just simply don’t have the time!” when it comes to the prospect of learning a new language.
 Duolingo challenges that by condensing information into 15-minute mini-lessons that you can work through on the bus, on your lunch break, at the gym and just about everywhere in between!